Admissions Process and Application: Adult Psychoanalytic Training Program

 All California applicants must hold a PhD, MD, PsyD, LCSW, LMFT, or LPCC and a license to practice in the state of California.
 NCP is not reviewing applicants for the Research Analyst program at this time, but interested academics should email the admissions office if they would like to know more about future possibilities.

-All international applicants Before applying, please review our current Frequently Asked Questions document for updates in our requirements and procedures.
+All international applicants Before applying, please email our Admissions Office at the email address above for the most updated information about our requirements and procedures.

 NCP does not discriminate based on age, race, color, gender/gender identification, marital status, religion, sexual orientation, or national and ethnic origin in the administration of its educational policies, admissions policies, and scholarship programs.
 In accordance with California and federal law, NCP has a policy of nondiscrimination for persons with disabilities who are otherwise qualified for training.
 NCP makes a significant effort to attract diverse students and retain them regardless of their ability to pay the full cost of the program.